DTAJ095/alx-system_engineering-devops/0x00-shell_basics/README.md

 Change a working directory to the previous one

 -Script 11:
 List all files in the current directory and the aprent of the working directory and the /boot directory

+-Script 12:
+print the type of the file named iamafile